-Network-Attached Storage (NAS) is a popular storage device where you can put all your digital files on it and then access them on different devices via the internet.
-For many home users who have a big collection of DVDs, they now see a good opportunity to backup DVDs for better storing and sharing – transfer DVD to NAS drive.
-In the following, I will give a step-by-step guide on how to rip DVD to NAS with a professional DVD ripping program.
-Read on if you’re interested.
+Network Attached Storage (NAS) is a popular storage device where you can store all your digital files and then access them on different devices over the internet.
+If you own a lot of DVDs, now you have a good opportunity to back up your DVDs for better storage and sharing: Transfer DVDs to NAS drive.
+Below, I will give you a step-by-step guide on how to rip DVD to NAS using a professional DVD ripping program.
+If you are interested, please continue reading.

 Note.
-This article focuses on how to transfer DVD to NAS drive from a Windows PC.
+This article focuses on how to transfer DVD to NAS drive from a Windows machine.

 It will need a proper DVD ripper to rip DVD to NAS.
-HandBrake is a nice choice for ripping non-protected home DVDs to popular MP4 and MKV formats.
-Yet, if you have a bunch of store-bought DVDs and wish for more output options, WonderFox DVD Ripper Pro is the better solution.
+HandBrake is a nice choice for ripping non-protected home DVDs to MP4 and MKV formats.
+However, if you have a bunch of store-bought DVDs and wish for more output options, WonderFox DVD Ripper Pro is the better solution.
 It helps to copy DVDs, both homemade and commercial, to various formats at fast speed and in high quality.
-Explore more exciting features of DVD Ripper Pro below.
+Explore more exciting features of this software:

 On the right side of the interface, click on the format image to open the output format list.
 To find the best format to rip DVD for NAS, you can look at the following recommendations.